kuzzleio/documentation-old/src/sdk-reference/document/refresh.md

 ---

-## Callback response
+## Callback Response

-Resolves to a new `Document` object containing the last document version.
+Return a new `Document` object containing the last document version.